-12. Trying aromatherapy
+12. Try aromatherapy

-13. Finding a comfortable position
+13. Find a comfortable position

 A comfortable sleeping position is essential for sleep.
 Frequently changing positions can be distracting, but finding the right spot can make a big difference to the onset of sleep.

-14. Listening to music
+14. Listen to music

-While this may not work for everyone, some people benefit from listening to relaxing music before going to bed.
+Although this may not work for everyone, some people benefit from listening to relaxing music before going to bed.

 A person’s response to music will depend on their personal preferences.
 Sometimes, music may be too stimulating and induce anxiety and sleeplessness.

-16. Taking a hot bath or shower
+16. Take a hot bath or shower